mozilla-services/antenna/docs/deploy.rst

 Will this run in Heroku?
 Probably, but you'll need to do some Heroku footwork to set it up.

-Will this run on AWS?
+Will this run on GCP?
 Yes--that's what we do.

 Will this run on [insert favorite environment]?
 I have no experience with other systems, but it's probably the case you can get it to work.
-If you can't save crashes to Amazon S3, you can always write your own storage class to save it somewhere else.
+If you can't save crashes to Google Cloud Storage, you can always write your own storage class to save it somewhere else.